rober12345/time-series-project-tutorial/README.md

 #### Step 2: Participate in the competition

 Although it is closed, you can still upload your solutions and compare yourself with the rest of the competitors in the ranking.
-By clicking [here](https://www.kaggle.com/competitions/acea-water-prediction) you can access the competition where the purpose is to predict the amount of water.
+By clicking [here](https://www.kaggle.com/competitions/acea-water-prediction), you can access the competition, where the purpose is to predict the amount of water.

 Read the information about the problem description, evaluation metrics, timeline and prizes.
-Once you have an overview of the competition, prepare the notebook with the code development and upload it, compare yourself with the other developers.
+Once you have an overview of the competition, prepare the notebook with the code development and upload it.
+Compare yourself with the other developers.

 Follow these tips: